 Meet the couple who started rescuing in 2016

 Cyndi has had a love for dogs all of her life.
 From a small MinPin named Ripper to a Boxer named Sasha Cyndi has cared deeply for the treatment and love of dogs.
-She and her husband Mike started saving dogs and finding forever homes for them in the 20 teens and over the last 6 years they have found loving homes for over 65 dogs.
+She and her husband Mike started saving dogs and finding forever homes for them in the 20 teens and over the last 6 years they have found loving homes for hundreds of dogs.
 In 2016 together with Mike they founded Howling Hounds Sanctuary Rescue.
-Working from their home they have set up comfortable living conditions for 35 dogs and found loving forever homes for other dogs.
+Working from their home they have set up comfortable living conditions for many dogs and found loving forever homes for other dogs.

 Our growing family